Paul Music

 In the Hands

-My piano music weblog and podcast — the musical heart of this site.
-In the Hands features new recordings on a regular basis: my own compositions; Chopin, Brahms, and my other favorite old masters; completely spotaneous improvisations; and occasional guest recordings from other performers.
+My piano music blog and podcast, featuring commentary and original recordings.
+You’ll hear my own compositions; Chopin, Brahms, and my other favorites of centuries past; spotaneous improvisations; and occasional guest recordings from other performers.

 Scores